Our legacy promise to you

 In the 2016/17 tax year, everyone is allowed to leave an estate valued at up to a £325,000 without their beneficiaries paying tax on it.
 The amount is set by the Government and is called the nil-rate band.
 Above that amount, anything you leave behind is subject to tax of 40% (or 36% if you leave at least 10% of your assets to a charity).

-Leaving a legacy could reduce the ammount of inheritance tax payable above the £350,000 limit.
+Leaving a legacy to charity could reduce the amount of inheritance tax payable above the £325,000 nil rate band.

 BES does not encourage tax avoidance or offer advice on taxation issues.
 Please contact a qualified financial adviser or tax accountant if you need advice on the impact leaving a legacy will have on your estate’s tax liabilities.